TGPSKI/cavy/README.md

 ...<MyStatelessComponent />
 export const Stateless = wrap(MyStatelessComponent, GLOBAL.TEST_ENABLED);
 ```
 ### Redux integration

 If you use Redux in your application, accessing state and dispatching actions in test suites/specs enables a host of new testing possibilities.

+Cavy-suites includes [react-redux](https://github.com/reactjs/react-redux) integration, giving test specs access to `dispatch()` and `getState()` functions.
+Developers can create tests that compare the redux state to expected state during cavy integration tests.

 Cavy-suites accepts the `reduxStore` prop to the Tester component, exposing 2 new spec helpers, `dispatchToStore(action)` and `getCurrentStore()`.

 getCurrentStore is useful for comparing redux state to expected values after integration test actions.

 dispatchToStore is useful for any middleware or other redux integrations that need actions dispatched to the app reducer.
-For example, we use `dispatchToStore(action)` with `redux-form` to modify form values.
+For example, we use `dispatchToStore(action)` with [redux-form](https://github.com/erikras/redux-form) to modify form values.

 ## Installation